syncfusion-content/extension-docs/Extension/UWP-Extension/Syncfusion-Notifications.md

 **3. Newer Essential Studio<sup style="font-size:70%">&reg;</sup> Build Notification**

-If you use older versions of Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies or NuGet packages from **Essential Studio<sup style="font-size:70%">&reg;</sup> Universal Windows,** Syncfusion<sup style="font-size:70%">&reg;</sup> will notify you about new releases for the latest Essential Studio<sup style="font-size:70%">&reg;</sup> build.
+If you use older versions of Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies or NuGet packages from **Essential Studio<sup style="font-size:70%">&reg;</sup> Universal Windows**, Syncfusion<sup style="font-size:70%">&reg;</sup> will notify you about new releases for the latest Essential Studio<sup style="font-size:70%">&reg;</sup> build.
 Updating to the newest version ensures access to recent features, enhancements, and important updates, maximizing the capabilities of Syncfusion<sup style="font-size:70%">&reg;</sup> in your UWP development projects.

 ![Build Notification](images/uwp-build.png)